techascent/tvm-clj/README.md

 ## Using with deps.edn

-Use the `:java` alias for the java classes and the `:jna` alias for the JNA path,
+Use the `:java` alias for the java classes and the `:jna` alias for the JNA path

-`-Djna.library.path=incubator-tvm/build` for the tvm submodule

 ## License